Mortgage Company Holds on Insurance Proceeds: Getting Your Money Released

 Get an Attorney Involved

 Sometimes, unfortunately, the only language a mortgage company understands is a letter from an attorney.
-An attorney can send a formal demand letter citing California Civil Code Sections 2924.7 and 2954.85, the Schoolcraft decision, and the implied covenant of good faith and fair dealing.
-An attorney can also file a complaint with the California Department of Financial Protection and Innovation (DFPI), which regulates mortgage servicers, or with the Consumer Financial Protection Bureau (CFPB) for federal complaints under RESPA.
+An attorney may wish to send a formal demand letter citing California Civil Code Section 2954.85 (AB 493 interest on loss-draft accounts), the Schoolcraftdecision, and the implied covenant of good faith and fair dealing.
+An attorney could also file a complaint with the California Department of Financial Protection and Innovation (DFPI), which regulates mortgage servicers, or with the Consumer Financial Protection Bureau (CFPB) for federal complaints under RESPA.

 Mortgage Forbearance for Wildfire Survivors